Do you need some kids house rules?

 Kids need guidance!

-They should be seen for the little sponges they are.
-However, in order for them to absorb this information they need to be drip fed it first!!
+They should be seen as the little sponges they are.
+However, for them to absorb this information they need to be drip fed it first!!

 With this in mind, I got to work on our “HOUSE RULES”.